finos/vuu/README.md

-# vuu
+# venuu
-Vuu - An open source HTML 5 based view server and UI framework
+Full System Repository for Venuu and Other Components